 Admission Requirements & Details

-The admissions information below may give an overview of the students UC Berkeley accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into University of California - Berkeley.
+The admissions information below may give an overview of the students University of California – Berkeley accepts.
+The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted